 Part 6 of our Ultimate Guide to Partner Marketing represents the final step in the Operationalize section of the TUNE In Framework.

 It may sound like a mundane topic, but partner payment is one of the most important levers you can pull in your affiliate or partner program.
-Rewarding a partner’s hard work with accurate, on-time payments builds trust and strengthens the relationship between partner and brand.
+Rewarding an affiliate’s hard work with accurate, on-time payments builds trust and strengthens the relationship between partner and brand.
 It also tells partners that you recognize and value the effort they are putting in on your behalf — a real competitive advantage, as not all companies value their partners the same.